 One of the easiest ways to transform old furniture is to use chalk paint.
-Today, I am sharing how to chalk paint furniture using Annie Sloan Paint.
+Today, I am sharing how I chalk painted a coffee table using Annie Sloan Paint.

 Something wasn’t working well in our family room.
 Our family/tv room is one of the main hubs of the home besides the kitchen.
 Since we spend a lot of time in the family room, we need to have a very functional space.
 We have a large sectional and up until this point, we had a round ottoman in front of it.
 While I loved the style of the ottoman, it was not a functional piece of furniture at all.